OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-01.md

 For he has rescued us from the dominion of darkness and transferred us into the kingdom of the Son he loves,

 ## Colossians 1:14
-in whom we have redemption, the forgiveness of sins.
+in whom we have redemption and forgiveness.

 ## Colossians 1:15
 The Son reflects the invisible God, the firstborn over all creation.